CSYE-6225-Shivani/webapp/webapp.md

        2. pull-request-ami-test

 ## Important information about IAM
+> [!IMPORTANT]
-If IAM is not set up correctly then none of the things in the project will work.
+> If IAM is not set up correctly then none of the things in the project will work.

 For the sake of this project, an organization was created in the root account with 2 member accounts - dev and demo.
 This was done to have separate environments like in industry for development and production.